 Delivered in the Curated Place studio the project will invite local audiences to learn photographic techniques from Brooks and accompany him on location shoots before he develops new approaches to exhibiting his work that moves beyond the gallery wall.

 Working with leading lighting designer Nick Malbon to create immersive exhibition spaces utilising cutting-edge hi-def projection our aim is to create a series of evolving digital murals in an experiment to transform Brooks’ work from a private studio-based practice into a public performance.

-The latest Secret Cities Exhibition opens on the 23rd August 2013 – 5pm at Museum Het Domein Sittard-Geleen.
+The most recent Secret Cities exhibition opened on the 23rd August 2013 – 5pm at Museum Het Domein Sittard-Geleen.

-15 stunning new works from photographer Andrew Brooks will appear both in the Museum and around the city on billboards taking his artwork from the gallery walls into the public realm.
+15 stunning new works from photographer Andrew Brooks appeared both in the Museum and around the city on billboards taking his artwork from the gallery walls into the public realm.
 Accompanied by a narrative trail by curator Andy Brydon the works can still be seen on Andrew’s site and a publication will soon be available.

 The award winning, critically acclaimed Secret Cities is a uniquely effective, engaging and embedded cultural project that brings together artists, institutions and audiences in true collaboration.

 Led by artist Andrew Brooks and curator/producer Andy Brydon the project provides a platform and focus enabling participants to experience and interrogate cities using photography, exploration, memory and identity to create new perceptions of urban environments.

 The project is a celebration of place, a renewal of outlook and a sense of ownership for local people so often lost in the increasingly privatised public realm of contemporary life.
 Industrial ruins, underground tunnels, abandoned windmills and prohibited places inspire stories through panoramic-style photographs.
 Each Secret Cities project contains tours, workshops and an exhibition.